Milenski1987/Exchange-Rate-App-with-API/README.md

   * copy the key (keep it secret 🤫) and replace "<YOUR_API_KEY_HERE>" in the code (row 33 and row 60).
   * start application

+### Currently, the application runs smoothly on macOS.
 ---

 This application works with currency conversion rates for over 150 currencies and gives users options to: